FlashSQL/sqlite-more-lite/README.txt

-THIS PORJECT IS PORTING LIGHT SQLite on OPEN-SSD
+THIS PORJECT IS PORTING LIGHT SQLite More Lite

-SaSE : Storage as Sql Engine

 Gihwan Oh
 Jonghyeok Park